IForgotHowToCode/Ascii-Sheep-Tomagotchi-Game/README.md

 # How to play
 I guess you just keep your sheep alive?
 # Updates
+Training System
+Pet Dying
+Better Toys
-Might add some more stuff later.
-Don't know what and when
+I still might add some more stuff later.
+Don't know what and when.